 You know, it's unbelievable.

-This is so ridiculous beyond anything I've ever heard.
+It is beyond anything I've ever heard.

 All the platitudes, all the bumper stickers, all the reassurances you'll be safe and secure for life.